RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * `freeformSinglePrompt` - telling the user to type out their answer only in a single message in `freeform` type questions
   * `freeformMultiPrompt` - telling the user to type out their answer over how many ever messages they want, and how to finish answering in `freeformMulti` type questions.
   * `linkToSurvey` - refer the user to the link to the survey in `qualtrics` type questions.
-  * `likert5Options` - options for a five point likert scale in `likert5` type question
+  * `likert5Options` - options for a five point likert scale in `likert5` type question.
+Must be a list of length 5.
-  * `likert7Options` - options for a five point likert scale in `likert7` type question
+  * `likert7Options` - options for a five point likert scale in `likert7` type question.
+Must be a list of length 7.
+* `endExperiment` - message sent automatically when the experiment has been ended.

 Below is the object with all of the above phrases.
 You can consider this as a template to copy and paste, instead of as an example.
 You may change phrases to adjust the tone of the chatbot, or add a language as you see fit.
 Just make sure that the language is spelled correctly, just as it is in the field `languages` of the experimenter JSON object.
+Also make sure, if you are adding a language, that you enter the language for ALL of the phrases.

 After this template, you will see how this is added to the experimenter JSON object.